espiem/Quartz/content/z_mechanics/Character Building V1.3/Character Building/Spells/Flames of Ego.md

 **Critical Success** The target is unaffected.

-**Success** The target sheds bright light in a 20 foot emanation (and dim light to the next 40 feet) and becomes [[Fascinated]] with itself for 1 round.
+**Success** The target sheds bright light in a 20 foot emanation (and dim light to the next 40 feet) and becomes [[z_mechanics/PF2e Mechanics_1.5_09122024/Effects/Conditions/Fascinated]] with itself for 1 round.
 It must spend at least 1 action on its turn on a taunting display of arrogance or overconfidence.
 Using actions that include such a display—such as using [[Perform]] to show off—count toward this requirement.

 **Failure** As success, but the duration is 1 minute and the target can't act hostile toward a creature until that creature acts hostile toward the target.